10 Lessons for Change Management Programs

 A major challenge of change management is that it is a relatively new discipline, particularly for large programs.
-What are the essential skills for effective change managers?
-These people are effective in several areas:
+Your change managers need to be effective in several areas including:

 Underlying this entire skill set is communication.
-The ability to connect with various stakeholder groups for such purposes as motivating and training them; an understanding of the different kinds of communication mechanisms that work within the organization; and the savvy to understand what form of messaging is useful when.
+The ability to connect with various stakeholder groups and the savvy to understand what form of messaging is useful when.